13 Panel Drug Test Cup with Fentanyl (FYL)

 10. (MAMP, MET) Methamphetamine

 Meth is a highly addictive substance.
-Although it is possible to stop using it, the withdrawal symptoms that come with the process isn’t easy.
+Although it is possible to stop using it, the withdrawal symptoms that come with the process aren’t easy.

 11. (OPI300, MOP) Opiates/Morphine

-Opiates are also illicitly used for recreational purposes by drug abusers.
-They are highly addictive.
+Opiates/Morphine are also illicitly used for recreational purposes by drug abusers.

 Additionally, opiates can cause incapacitating physical dependence.
 This could severely affect an abuser’s physical and mental health.